777arc/PySDR/content/cyclostationary.rst

  noise = np.random.randn(N) + 1j*np.random.randn(N) # complex white Gaussian noise
  samples = bpsk + 0.1*noise  # add noise to the signal

-Just for fun let's look at the power spectral density (FFT):
+Just for fun let's look at the power spectral density (FFT) of the signal itself, *before* any CSP is performed:

 .. image:: ../_images/psd_of_bpsk_used_for_caf.svg
    :align: center
    :target: ../_images/psd_of_bpsk_used_for_caf.svg
    :alt: PSD of BPSK used for CAF

+It has the 0.2 Hz frequency shift that we applied, and the samples per symbol of 20 leads to a fairly narrow signal.
+Because we did not apply pulse shaping, the signal tapers off very slowly in frequency.

-Now we will compute the CAF at the correct alpha, and over a range of tau values (we'll use -100 to +100 as a starting point).
+Now we will compute the CAF at the correct alpha, and over a range of tau values (we'll use tau from -100 to +100 as a starting point).
 The correct alpha in our case is simply the samples per symbol inverted, or 0.05 Hz.
 Keep in mind we are using normalized Hz, which essentially means our sample rate is 1 and all our frequencies will be between -0.5 and +0.5 Hz.
-We will stick our CAF code into a for loop to calculate all taus:
+To generate the CAF in Python, we will loop over tau:

 .. code-block:: python